Welcome to itaSTYLE! The series where we talk about all things ita bag.

 Time for the fun part!
 Bringing your collection to life. ♥w♥

 Woohoo.
 Insert is done.
 Now time to start decorating.
-Usually, I do a combination of how I decorate bags such as hang things from a chain and also pin things down.
+Usually, I do a combination of how I decorate ita bags such as hang things from a chain and also pin things down.
 That makes it a little harder for a layout because you have to keep putting your insert in and out to make sure everything is in the right place as you decorate.
 Since this is a tutorial, I’m just using can badges which makes things much easier — somewhat (can badge pins are awful to pin—I'm sure there are easier ways to attach them).
+You can never have too much protection!
+I always put covers on my can badges before putting them in my ita bag.

 Look at my silly burn mark. lol :')